The genes involved in warfarin metabolism are CYP2C9 and vitamin K epoxide reductase complex subunit 1 (VKOR).

 There are six CYP2C9 alleles that are known to cause prolonged metabolism of warfarin: CYP2C9 *2, *3, *4, *5, *6, and *11.
 (Polymorphisms in CYP450 genes are denoted with asterisks.)

-One-third of the patients that receive warfarin metabolize it differently than expected and experience a higher risk of bleeding.
+One-third of the patients who receive warfarin metabolize it differently than expected and experience a higher risk of bleeding.

 Genetic testing for the two most common polymorphisms (CYP2C9*2 and *3) as well as for VKOR may be able to reduce the variability associated with warfarin dosing response.